EpistasisLab/gecco2018-new-benchmarking-standards/README.md

 Submitted papers will use the GECCO submission system this year.

 Submitted papers must not exceed 8 pages and are required to be in compliance with the [GECCO 2018 Call for Papers Preparation Instructions](http://gecco-2018.sigevo.org/index.html/Call+for+Papers).
-However, note that the review process of the workshop is not double-blind, so authors' information may be included in the submitted paper.

 All accepted papers will be presented at the workshop and appear in the GECCO Conference Companion Proceedings.